forge-demo/todo-app-demo/README.md

 ### 5. Clean up

 After making the code changes and debugging, we can exit the devkit shell by `exit` and stop the wire process with `ctrl-c`.
 Now if we refresh the stats page, we should see the page is back to original state.

+---

+That's it!
+Now you have a basic understanding of how to use devkit.
+To learn more, please check out devkit's doc 📑.